 Sticky Rice Cooking School

 Sticky Rice Cooking School can be found in the lush, leafy Adelaide Hills town of Stirling.
 Passionate foodie, Claire Fuller was fed up with the blandness of celebrity-led cooking classes, soulless kitchens and strict recipes, so she took matters into her own hands and set up Sticky Rice.
 What sets Fuller’s cooking school apart is its unique venue, (complete with modern, state-of-the-art kitchen and stately antique furniture), hands-on teaching approach, and inclusive, in-depth coaching.

 Learn how to cook Thai, Indian, Spanish and Vietnamese cuisine, and discover the history behind each dish.
 Rest assured you’ll be taught by the best, with classes led by well-known local and interstate chefs.
 After perfecting your craft, loosen your belt and feast, banquet-style, on the fruits of your labour.

 Sticky Rice Cooking School can be found at 96 Old Mt Barker Road, Stirling.
 For more information and to book, see the Sticky Rice Cooking School website

-Matteo Carboni showing how it's done
+Matteo Carboni showing how it's done at Casa Carboni.

 Set in South Australia’s gourmet capital – the Barossa – Casa Carboni is a trip to regional Italy, only 45 minutes away from Adelaide.
 Co-owner Matteo Carboni’s love of food stems back to his childhood in the north of Italy, where is Nonna Pia taught him to make fresh pasta, with produce “il contadino” (straight from the farmer).
 His wife, Fiona, is a wine connoisseur, having travelled the globe, developing portfolios for boutique Australian wine producers.